LibyKurian/LibyKurian/README.md

 ## About Me

-I am a **Cybersecurity Enthusiast** with over 5 years of experience in server administration, data security, and vulnerability assessment.
+I am a **Cybersecurity Enthusiast** with years of experience in server administration, data security, and vulnerability assessment.
 Passionate about security audits, penetration testing, and ethical hacking, I continuously work on enhancing my skills in network security, SIEM, and cloud security.

 ---